Some-Yes-Man/FactorioNetwork/README.md

 ![Locomotive at a train stop which reads train ID and content.](images/Basics_VirtualSignals.png)

 Luckily there is a number (I'm told it's 48) of non-item-related signals to pick from (see panel #6 above).
-So the train ID could be send as signal "A" for example, while it's content still refers to the items of course.
+So the train ID could be send as signal "A" for example, while it's content still refers to the item signals of course.
 There are also color signals in there (<span style="color:red">red</span>, <span style="color:green">green</span>, <span style="color:blue">blue</span> and so on).
 Those can even be used by lamps for automatic coloring.

 Maybe you already know or have heard that there are also three very special *virtual signals* that are also called *logic signals*.
 Those would be `Everything`, `Anything` and `Each` (the red, green and yellow star symbol on panel #6).
 They are extremely helpful and I'll cover them later, due to their complexity.